 It's worth noting that Sony has shown more openness to bringing its games to PC in recent years, with ports of Horizon Zero Dawn, Days Gone, and the Uncharted: Legacy of Thieves collection.
 Most notably, God of War 2018 is available on PC as of Jan.
 14, 2022, meaning it's not impossible God of War: Ragnarok comes to PC sometime down the line.
 With that in mind, if this game ever does get a PC version, it will be long after the PS4 and PS5 versions launch.

 When is God of War: Ragnarok's release date set for?

 God of War: Ragnarok does not have a release date at this time but is currently slated for some time in 2022.

 When Sony Interactive Entertainment CEO Jim Ryan spoke in Feb.
-2021 about upcoming PlayStation games for the rest of 2021, he mentioned Ratchet and Clank: Rift Apart and Horizon Forbidden West but not God of War.
-Later, when Hulst spoke on numerous PlayStation Studios titles, he confirmed that the next God of War has been delayed to 2022.
+2021 about upcoming PlayStation games for the rest of 2021, he mentioned Ratchet and Clank: Rift Apart and Horizon Forbidden West but not the next God of War.
+Later, when Hulst spoke on numerous upcoming PlayStation Studios titles, he confirmed that the next God of War has been delayed to 2022.